SmartestWashingMachine/mango2/guides/custom_dataset_rag.md

 # Using our own dataset to inform a translation model.

-If we have a custom translation model and our own dataset, we can feed this dataset into the model to help it learn whatever patterns or information lie within it.
+If we have a RAG-supported translation model and our own dataset, we can feed this dataset into the model to help it learn whatever patterns or information lie within it.

 Some use cases include:
 - Showing it how to translate specific phrases / idioms.